jp-signum/public-health-data-pipelines/README.md

 The app dynamically pulls this data and parses it for visualization.
 A fallback static copy (/public/fallback.json) is included for testing or offline use.

+Including a local fallback copy reflects a defensive design choice in response to the fragility and mutability of public data endpoints.

 ## Assumptions

 - The CDC’s CSV endpoint is always reachable and returns a consistent schema

-- “Automatically pulls new data” means fetches latest CSV on API or page load
+- “Automatically pulls new data” means it fetches the latest CSV on API or page load

 - Visualizations focus on time-series trends; maps are out of scope for now